 On September 5, 2018, third-party Yeda Research and Development Company Ltd. ("Yeda"), filed a complaint (the "Complaint") against the Company and Invivo in the United States District Court for the Southern District of New York, captioned Yeda Research and Development Company Ltd. v. iCAD, Inc. and Invivo Corporation, Case No. 1:18-cv-08083-GBD, related to the Company's sale of the VersaVue software and DynaCAD product under the Asset Purchase Agreement.
-Yeda alleged, among other things, that the Company infringed upon Yeda's source code, which was originally licensed to the Company, by using it in the products that the Company sold to Invivo and that it is entitled to damages that could include, among other things, profits relating to the sales of these products On April 13, 2021, the Company and Yeda entered into a Settlement and Release Agreement (the "Settlement Agreement") whereby the Company furnished to Yeda a one-time cash payment of \$85,000 and received a full, non-conditional release from Yeda of any and all claims related to the Complaint and the subject of the Complaint.
+Yeda alleged, among other things, that the Company infringed upon Yeda's source code, which was originally licensed to the Company, by using it in the products that the Company sold to Invivo and that it is entitled to damages that could include, among other things, profits relating to the sales of these products.
+On April 13, 2021, the Company and Yeda entered into a Settlement and Release Agreement (the "Settlement Agreement") whereby the Company furnished to Yeda a one-time cash payment of \$85,000 and received a full, non-conditional release from Yeda of any and all claims related to the Complaint and the subject of the Complaint.
 Neither the Company nor Invivo acknowledged any wrongdoing at any point in connection with the Complaint or the subject matter thereof.
 The Escrowed Amount was reserved, in part, to cover any legal expenses related to the Asset Purchase Agreement and the transactions contemplated therein.
 The remaining balance of the Escrowed Amount following such expenses is due and payable to the Company in accordance with the terms of the Asset Purchase Agreement.
-However, the Company is unaware of the amount Invivo may claim it is entitled to of the Escrowed Amount, if any, under the Asset Purchase Agreement.
+The Company and Invivo agreed that Invivo would pay \$50,000 of the Escrowed Amount and the Company expensed approximately \$93,000 in the second quarter of 2021.